ChaoZhang173/1D-peloton/README.md

 13. Radiation cooling: Chao 03/14/2024
 - Finished neon radiation cooling, used for eoschoice = 2 (saha neon)
   but currently not used for eoschoice = 1 (polytropic)
+14. Set up eos and pellet material: Chao 03/15/2024
+- Finished pellet material
+- Finished setEOS for polytropic eos,
+  other eos will be added in the future